 Whatever the reason, you are not without options.
 There are plenty of parents out there to take what they want from Babywise and leave the rest.
 If this is what you choose to do, that is fine, but let me just caution against having expectations of achieving the results of Babywise without implementing all of Babywise.
+Babywise doesn't say you must do CIO, but it does say baby needs to learn to sleep on her own.
+CIO is the fastest way to achieve that (though not the only).
 Just keep that in mind.
-See this post for more on that idea: Other Parenting Books : http://babywisemom.blogspot.com/2008/04/other-parenting-books.html
+See this post for more on that idea: Other Parenting Books.
+And it makes sense--a baby won't be able to sleep all through the night unless she is able to fall asleep without help from external forces.

 Here are a couple of ideas for you if you want to follow Babywise but don't want to/can't do CIO: